cokluk/redis-async/README.md

 | redis_host  | "127.0.0.1"  | String |
 | redis_port  | 6379  | Int |

+You will need to put the convars in server.cfg or it will work with default values.

 No Pipeline support yet!

 # Usage